Skip to Content

 Additionally, the California Department of Fair Employment and Housing (DFEH) provides resources and guidance for those who believe they have been discriminated against.
 They can assist you in navigating the complaint process, but it’s essential to act swiftly, as there are strict deadlines for filing claims.
 Our attorneys are here to help you understand these timelines and ensure that your rights are protected.

-Whether you work in the bustling downtown area or in one of Ventura's many thriving businesses, we are committed to standing by your side.
+Whether you work in the bustling downtown area or one of Ventura's many thriving businesses, we are committed to standing by your side.
 We know the local landscape and are dedicated to helping you seek justice against workplace discrimination.
-If you have experienced unfair treatment, don’t hesitate to reach out for a free consultation to discuss your situation and explore your legal options.
+If you have experienced unfair treatment, don’t hesitate to reach out for a free consultation to discuss your case and explore your legal options.

 What steps should I take if I believe I am a victim of employment discrimination?

 If you believe you are a victim of employment discrimination, you should document any incidents, including dates, times, and details of what occurred.
 It is also advisable to report the discrimination to your employer's HR department or a supervisor.
 Seeking legal advice can help you understand your rights and the next steps.
+Taking these initial steps seriously is crucial, as well-documented evidence can significantly influence the outcome of your legal pursuits.

 Are there specific time limits for filing a discrimination complaint in California?